 How Do Mendix Mobile Apps Work?

 With Mendix, you can develop, deploy, test, and manage mobile applications from a single integrated visual development environment.
-Mendix supports two type of mobile apps: native mobile apps and hybrid mobile apps.
+Mendix supports two types of mobile apps: native mobile apps and hybrid mobile apps.

 Mendix native mobile apps are truly native and are based on React Native.
 This results in fast performance, smooth animations, natural interaction patterns (like swipe gestures), and access to all the native device capabilities.
 These applications always have an offline-first architecture.